Explore Dharavi’s Kumbharwada: From Local Gem To a Global Attraction

 Traditional Techniques at Play

 Explore the eco-conscious side of Kumbharwada’s artistry on the Dharavi Slum Tour.
 Many artisans adopt sustainable practices, using locally sourced materials and eco-friendly techniques, contributing to environmental preservation and community welfare.
+Kumbharwada in Mumbai is a proud example of how age-old craftsmanship can thrive amidst modern urban life.

 Here’s a peek into their day-to-day routines and artistic endeavors:

-The skilled people of Kumbharwada in Dharavi embark on a daily journey of creation, shaping thousands of clay artifacts that range from lamps and earthen pots to saucers, bowls, lanterns, and delicate flower vases.
+The skilled artisans of Kumbharwada in Dharavi embark on a daily journey of creation, shaping thousands of clay artefacts, including lamps, earthen pots, saucers, bowls, lanterns, and delicate flower vases.
+As the festive seasons of Diwali and Navratri approach, demand for their craftsmanship surges, with an astounding output of 2,000-2,500 items daily.

 The intricate process begins with the artisans sourcing clay from various regions, including Virar, Mumbra, and beyond.
 With expertise honed through generations, they deftly manipulate the clay on the “chaak” or wheel, crafting each piece with precision and artistry.
+Once they have the desired shape, the items bask in the sun’s warm rays to dry before the furnace’s crucial baking process.

+Talking about the Kumbharwada, you may wonder why it has become a tourist attraction.
 Kumbharwada in Dharavi transformed into a tourist spot for several compelling reasons, rooted in its rich cultural heritage, community initiatives, and growing interest in authentic and immersive travel experiences.
 Here are the key factors that contributed to Kumbharwada’s emergence as a sought-after tourist destination:

 Cultural Authenticity: